KarolisMart/RSIG/README.md

 If you want to get lightbox just like the Minimal style one in [Photoswipe demo](http://photoswipe.com/), pass these options to Photoswipe:

 `mainClass: 'pswp--minimal--dark', barsSize: {top:0,bottom:0}, captionEl: false, fullscreenEl: false, shareEl: false, bgOpacity: 0.85, tapToClose: true, tapToToggleControls: false`

+## Coming soon
+* Srcset support
+* Captions with caption.js and sigplus like caption files
+* Ability to set prameters in  activation tags.